In need of a Georgia collision attorney? Call Blasingame, Burch, Garrard & Ashley, P.C. today for a free case evaluation: (706) 354-4000

 If you sustained serious injuries in a rear-end collision, contact our office at (706) 354-4000 to schedule a free consultation.

-Blasingame, Burch, Garrard & Ashley, P.C. has nearly 40 years of experience assisting injured victims.
+Blasingame, Burch, Garrard & Ashley, P.C. has 40 years of experience assisting injured victims.
 We will protect your rights and help you fight for the maximum rear-end settlement amount.

 Our firm is highly dedicated to our clients and if necessary, our attorneys are not afraid to take a case to trial.
 Contact us today to learn more about how we can assist you.